manvitha333/manvitha333/Readme.md

 ### 🌱 What I’m Learning
 - **React.js**: Building dynamic and interactive UIs for web applications.
-- **Node.js**: Backend development and creating RESTful APIs.
-- **Advanced JavaScript**: Mastering the intricacies of JavaScript for more efficient coding.

 ### 👯‍♀️ What I’m Looking to Collaborate On
 - Open source projects related to web development, especially in JavaScript frameworks.